Massive bureaucratic shake-up ahead of polls

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The Election Commission of Pakistan (ECP) on Wednesday gave go-ahead for massive postings and transfers in Punjab, Sindh and Balochistan ahead of the 2018 general election.
+ISLAMABAD: The Election Commission of Pakistan (ECP) Wednesday gave go-ahead for massive postings and transfers in the Punjab, Sindh and Balochistan ahead of the 2018 general election.

 There have been loud voices from political parties, particularly from the Pakistan Tehreek-e-Insaf (PTI), for bureaucratic shake-up in the provinces, fearing the status quo would be a question mark on the transparency and fairness of the electoral exercise.